 Six subsidiaries of DAIHEN group are bundling their solution competences in the areas of integrated robot and welding technology under the DAIHEN Smart Solutions Europe brand.
 This combination is targeted at providing turn-key automation solutions for all industrial dimensions on the overall European market.
 The network also includes Lorch Schweißtechnik and OTC DAIHEN.

 Listed Japanese DAIHEN Corporation has become established in Europe with industrial solutions and strives to further develop its European market shares in integrated welding technology automation in the scope of its growth strategy.
-A competence network comprising its six European subsidiaries – industrial solution providers Lorch Schweißtechnik, OTC, and DAIHEN Varstroj as well as the robot system providers Rolan Robotics, LASOtech Systems, and Femitec – was formed to this end under the umbrella brand of DAIHEN Smart Solutions Europe.
+A competence network comprising its six European subsidiaries – industrial solution providers Lorch Schweißtechnik, OTC DAIHEN, and DAIHEN Varstroj as well as the robot system providers Rolan Robotics, LASOtech Systems, and Femitec – was formed to this end under the umbrella brand of DAIHEN Smart Solutions Europe.

 Metal processors in industry and trade are acting on complex and increasingly volatile markets.
 Speed, best quality, and economic efficiency are vital for welding processes there.
 DAIHEN Smart Solution Europe knows that automation plays a central role for the future of welding: In light of limited personnel resources, automation, integration, and digitalisation offer a unique opportunity for industrial operations to become more competitive while accessing new growth areas.